 The first step is to determine what type of pocket door handle or pull you have.
 Take careful and accurate measurements of the door and hardware so that you can buy or order the proper replacement.
 Usually, it is just as easy to replace the entire door pull as it is to repair or replace a single part.

-Step 2.
-Taking Accurate Measurements
+Step 2 - Taking Accurate Measurements

 Taking accurate measurements is especially important if you're replacing or repairing a pocket pull or handle on an antique door.
 Door thicknesses, screw sizes and hardware materials have all changed over the years.
 Often new replacement hardware is thinner or shaped differently than the pull you may already have.

-Step 3.
-Removing Your Pocket Door Handle
+Step 3 - Removing Your Pocket Door Handle

 Pry a little at the top, then a little at the bottom switching back and forth until you've removed the concealed handle unit.
 Flush pull handles often have two screws on the inside.
 For hardware that has been painted over and over, the challenge is to find the screws and carefully remove them.

-Step 4.
-Installing Your New Pocket Door Hardware
+Step 4 - Installing Your New Pocket Door Hardware

 If the wood is damaged, where you need to replace screws–fill it first with wood putty and let dry.
 Use a drill to pilot your screw holes so you can get a nice tight fit.
 Occasionally you might need to chisel out some extra wood around the strike plate or to shim it out if your new hardware is not as thick as the old.

-Hint: If you need very thin shams for your strike plate or flush mounted pocket polls.
+Hint: If you need very thin shams for your strike plate or flush-mounted pocket polls.
 Try using shirt cardboard or balsa wood.
 If you're trying to repair previously painted, but otherwise working, pocket door pulls, take them apart, soak them in a citrus paint stripper and gently brush and clean.